 It’s widely known and well documented that the UK and Europe are preparing for the largest data protection overhaul in decades: GDPR.
 What’s less apparent however, is exactly what small businesses need to do.
 What changes do they need to make to which parts of their systems and processes?
 And where do they go for assistance?

 Cottons have got you covered.

-Most people now know that GDPR relates to storage and usage of data, but they don’t know how they should act.
+Most people now know that GDPR relates to the storage and usage of data, but they don’t know how they should act.

-With so much information regarding the new legislation in circulation it can be tricky to find clarity in the noise, with a lot of information being generalist.
+With so much information regarding the new legislation in circulation, it can be tricky to find clarity in the noise, with a lot of information being generalist.
 Without seeking one to one advice it’s also increasingly difficult to understand more specific detail around affected areas.

 Some of the most frequently asked questions with regards to GDPR are: